Reflected Backward SDEs with General Jumps: Existence of the solution

 \section{Existence of the solution}

-We are now going to show that equation (\ref{prince}) has a solution.
-The method we used is a combination of the penalization method and the Snell envelope one.
-The penalization, as it has been used e.g. in \cite{ekp}, cannot be applied since we do not have an efficient comparison theorem for solutions of BSDEs whose noise contains a Poisson part and whose coefficients $f$ depend on $v$ (see e.g. \cite{bbp} for a counter-example).
-This is the main reason for which, in a first step, we suppose that the function $f(t,\omega,y,z,v)$ does not depend on $v$.
-However for the sake of simplicity we are going to suppose moreover that $f$ does not depend also on $(y,z)$, $i.e.$, $f(t,\omega,y,z,v)=g(t,\omega)$.
-But we should emphasize that if $f$ depends on $(y,z)$ the method still work in its main steps.
-We just need some minor adaptations.
+We are now going to prove that equation (\ref{prince}) has a solution.
+Our method combines penalization and the Snell envelope method.
+Penalization as it has been used e.g. in \cite{ekp} cannot be applied because of lack of comparison of the solutions of the penalization scheme.
+To get this comparison we are led to assume, in a first step, that the function $f(t,\omega,y,z,v)$ does not depend on $v$ and for the sake of simplicity we will suppose moreover that $f$ does not depend also on $(y,z)$, $i.e.$, $f(t,\omega,y,z,v)=g(t,\omega)$.
 Later to obtain the result in the general setting we will use a fixed point argument with an appropriate mapping.
 Finally note that as a by-product of the penalization method is the approximation of the solution of the reflected equation by solutions of standard BSDEs, i.e. without reflection.
-This remark is important especially when we deal with the issue of numerical schemes.
+This point could be important when we deal with the issue of either numerical schemes or the solution of BSDE (\ref{prince}) or viscosity solutions of the related PDIEs.